drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

   For data collection, the project will utilize API techniques to extract reviews from Reddit's API.
 The data will then be cleaned using data cleaning techniques such as removing punctuation, converting text to lowercase, and removing stop words.
 The cleaned data will then be analyzed and machine learning algorithms will be applied to predict Redditors sentiment on Anwar Ibrahim based on the data collected.

 - `Software and Hardware Resources:`
-  The software resources required for this project include Python programming language, web scraping libraries such as Selenium, data analysis libraries such as Pandas, machine learning libraries such as Scikit-learn or  any libraries learnt in the previous semester.
+  The software resources required for this project include Python programming language, Reddit API libraries such as Praw, data analysis libraries such as Pandas, machine learning libraries such as Scikit-learn or  any libraries learnt in the previous semester.
 Data visualization tools such as Tableau or Python libraries such as Matplotlib or Seaborn can be used to present the results.
 The hardware resources required for this project include a computer with sufficient processing power and memory to handle the data.
 ---

 ## 🧮 System Architecture: